If you’re trying to make your Bonsai look a certain way, I’m sure the thought, ‘will my bonsai tree get bigger?’, has crossed your mind once or twice.

 Bonsai trees do grow, just like a normal tree, In terms of the growth, compared to the size of the tree, they can grow extremely fast in the right conditions.
 So why does it seem like they never grow?

 When you’re pruning your bonsai tree, every few weeks in the summer months, you’re removing any growth that has occurred, in order to achieve the desired shape of your bonsai.
 It’s not that bonsais don’t grow, it’s that if they aren’t pruned the tree will just look like a nursery plant after a few months – hence why people like to regularly prune.
+If you’re looking to get your hands on some pruning scissors, I would definitely check out Bonsai Boy of New York.
+You’ve probably seen me mention them on here before if you’re a regular viewer of the blog and it’s because they’re the place to go to for anything bonsai related!
+I’ve linked a pair of scissors here to check out, they’ve been a life saver for me when it comes to keeping my bonsai pruned.

 It’s worth noting that aggressively pruning the tree will put a lot of stress on the bonsai and could make the tree start dropping leaves.
 If this happens, keep the tree watered and with a lot of light over the following weeks – try to avoid stressing the bonsai anymore with wiring and pruning until the new buds are growing healthy.